Bureau of Military Information: Bureau of Military Information

 On January 26, 1863, Major General Joseph Hooker was given command of the Army of the Potomac.
 One of his first orders was for his deputy provost marshal, Colonel George H. Sharpe, to establish an intelligence unit.
-Sharpe, a New Yorker and an attorney before the war, was assisted by John C. Babcock, a civilian and former employee of Pinkerton.
+Sharpe, a New Yorker and an attorney before the war was assisted by John C. Babcock, a Pinkerton civilian and former employee.
 On February 11, 1863, they established the Bureau of Military Information.

 The BMI utilized around 70 field agents during the war, ten of whom were killed.
-In addition to field agents, information was gathered through interrogation of prisoners of war and refugees, newspapers, and documents left on the battlefield by Confederate officers who has retreated or been killed.
+In addition to field agents, information was gathered through interrogation of prisoners of war and refugees, newspapers, and documents left on the battlefield by Confederate officers who had retreated or been killed.

-In July, 1864, Commanding General Ulysses S. Grant, in preparation of the campaign to capture Richmond, stationed Sharpe and the BMI staff into his command headquarters, in order to ensure he would have the most up to date knowledge of the battlefield.
+In July 1864, Commanding General Ulysses S. Grant, in preparation for the campaign to capture Richmond, stationed Sharpe and the BMI staff into his command headquarters, to ensure he would have the most up to date knowledge of the battlefield.
 Sharpe and BMI continued to serve Grant up until the Battle of Appomattox Court House, where they were responsible for paroling the former members of the Army of Northern Virginia, including Robert E. Lee himself.